Game Management Unit 28

 Some areas to explore are the Gila Mountains north and west of Safford, the Whitlock Mountains southeast of Safford and the Peloncillo Mountains west and south of Duncan along the state line.
 A BLM map may be purchased from a local map shop and examined to better locate the areas mentioned above.
 At the present time, there are no major access problems in unit 28.

-Overview: Unit 28 is quite large and covers approximately 2400 square miles of surface area.
-Because of the open terrain, unit 28 typically has a high hunter success with a 5 year average of 28%.
+Overview: Unit 28 is quite large and covers approximately 2400 square miles.
+Because of the open terrain, unit 28 typically has a high hunter success but hunt success has declined over the past few years with a 5 year average of 24%.

 Areas: The Gila Mountains north and west of Safford have relatively low numbers of mule deer with a few areas of higher concentrations of deer.
 Some good places to look in the Gila Mountains are Day Mine Canyon, Oliver Knoll, Markham Creek, Pima Gap, Bryce Mountain, Solomon Pass, Bonita Creek, Turtle Mountain, the Fishooks Wilderness Area, Indian Corner, and the Diamond Bar Ranch.